 If you are planning on visiting Magnetic Island for a longer period of time, additional spots to visit would include Picnic Bay and Bungalow Bay Koala Sanctuary where you can have breakfast with the Koalas.
 And don’t forget to the famous cane toad races on Wednesday nights, held at The Arcadia Hotel.

 Discover the luxury Great Barrier Reef Island called Orpheus Island, located just 80km north of Townsville.
-Although you might be thinking it’s going to cost a fortune to visit, you can actually take an Orpheus Island day trip with Sealink Queensland which guides you through the waters of the Torres Strait Islands.
+Although you might be thinking it’s going to cost a fortune to visit, you can actually take an Orpheus Island day trip with Sealink Queensland.
 Orpheus Island is the kind of place that should be on your Australia bucket list.
 They hold wellness retreats here as it’s got the kind of vibe to get away from it all in paradise.

 You’ll have access to morning tea, lunch, and afternoon tea, scientific presentations on the biology of the reef, as well as plenty of snorkelling and hiking.
 The tour allows you several hours of pure paradise exploring.
 Swim and snorkel amongst the turtles and sharks of the coral reef.
 Hike the tropical rainforest around the island with a guide, or relax under the shade of the palm trees.

 The Orpheus Island day tour runs during the winter months during humpback whale season.
 If you happen to stumble upon migrating whales during your tour, most guides will meander around them so you can take photos!

 If you choose to stay at the resort, you can only get there via helicopter, which is an opportunity to see the Great Barrier Reef in all its glory!
 The resort is all-inclusive and limited to 28 people at a time as a way of preserving the natural environment and keeping it exclusive and secluded.